 You can find one of my favorite less toxic makeup brands here.
 Each and every product made by this company is rated between 0-2 on the EWG’s Skindeep database, which takes away all the hassle and worry about what you are putting on your skin.
 Here are a few of my favorite products from them:

-- Color Sweep Blush Duo (EWG rating 2)
+- Color Sweep Blush Duo in Tawny/Whisper (EWG rating: 2)

 100 DIY Beauty Recipes by Don’t Mess with Mama